-- 1.6 Where the Co-Chairs determine a Shared Decision Working Group meeting is of value, Natural Resources Council members, other Provincial Agency representatives who may have an interest in the Application, Applicants or stakeholders may be invited to attend. - 1.7 The process steps described in this Appendix will cease, when: - (a) the Provincial Agency adopts the options provided in a Response; - the Natural Resources Council or Co-Chairs, together or separately, develop and submit a Recommendation to the Provincial Agency; or - (c) at the conclusion of the timelines identified in subsections 3.3, 4.6 and 5.4 of Appendix C, regardless of whether a Recommendation has been provided. - 1.8 Within 10 Business Days of a Provincial Agency reaching a Shared Decision, the Provincial Agency will communicate in writing that Shared Decision to the KNRS. - 1.9 The Provincial Agency will provide a rationale in writing to the KNRS and inform the Co-Chairs where a Provincial Agency reaches a Shared Decision which is contrary to a Recommendation. - 1.10 If a site with a Cultural Heritage Resource is found during operations pursuant to a Provincial approval, operations will cease and KNRS will be contacted to discuss next steps. - 1.11 As part of the performance management system as described in section 15.5 of this Agreement, on an annual basis, the Natural Resources Council will assess the effectiveness of the Shared Decision Framework by reviewing the following: - (a) requests by the KNRS or a Provincial Agency regarding Shared Decision Level 1; - situations where the Provincial Agency increases a Shared Decision Level as described in subsection 1.2(d) of Appendix C; - (c) situations where the KNRS requests further engagement in their Response as described in subsection 3.3 and 4.3 of Appendix C; - (d) situations where a Provincial Agency reaches a Shared Decision which is contrary to a Recommendation: - (e) situations where the Province enabled Applicants to undertake specific aspects of the Shared Decision Framework as described in subsection 7.1 of Appendix C; - (f) the number of meetings for working groups that are not linked to a specific application, and the number of reports made to the Natural Resources Council; and - (g) any other situation agreed to by the Natural Resources Council.
+- 1.6 Where the Co-Chairs determine a Shared Decision Working Group meeting is of value, Natural Resources Council members, other Provincial Agency representatives who may have an interest in the Application, Applicants or stakeholders may be invited to attend. - 1.7 The process steps described in this Appendix will cease, when: - (a) the Provincial Agency adopts the options provided in a Response; - (b) the Natural Resources Council or Co-Chairs, together or separately, develop and submit a Recommendation to the Provincial Agency; or - (c) at the conclusion of the timelines identified in subsections 3.3, 4.6 and 5.4 of Appendix C, regardless of whether a Recommendation has been provided. - 1.8 Within 10 Business Days of a Provincial Agency reaching a Shared Decision, the Provincial Agency will communicate in writing that Shared Decision to the Kaska Dena Regional Coordinator. - 1.9 The Provincial Agency will provide a rationale in writing to the Kaska Dena Regional Coordinator and inform the Co-Chairs where a Provincial Agency reaches a Shared Decision which is contrary to a Recommendation. - 1.10 On an annual basis, the Natural Resources Council will assess the effectiveness of the Shared Decision Framework by reviewing the following: - (a) requests by the Kaska Dena Regional Coordinator or a Provincial Agency regarding Shared Decision Level 1; - (b) situations where the Provincial Agency increases a Shared Decision Level as described in subsection 1.2(d) of Appendix C; - (c) situations where the Kaska Dena Regional Coordinator requests further engagement in their Response as described in subsection 3.3 and 4.3 of Appendix C; - (d) situations where a Provincial Agency reaches a Shared Decision which is contrary to a Recommendation; - (e) situations where the Province enabled Applicants to undertake specific aspects of the Shared Decision Framework as described in subsection 7.1 of Appendix C; - (f) the number of meetings for working groups that are not linked to a specific application, and the number of reports made to the Natural Resources Council; and - (g) any other situation agreed to by the Natural Resources Council.